aaimio/logicful-templates-example-ts/README.md

-An example project demonstrating how to use the logicful-templates library when using TypeScript
+An example project demonstrating how to use the logicful-templates library using TypeScript

 For the full documentation: